brahmosjs/brahmos/docs/HOW_IT_WORKS.md

 Similar to React children are passed as a prop. key and ref are reserved props and are not passed to the component.

 ## Brahmos Nodes
-Brahmos has different types of nodes which are handled and updated differently while first render or updates.
+Brahmos has different types of nodes which are handled and updated differently on first render or updates.

 #### Brahmos Tag Node
 This is returned by tagged template, which looks like